Best GMRS Radios | Tested & Reviewed

 You can’t expect a GMRS radio to be as versatile as a Ham radio, but it can still hit that sweet spot above the basic walkie-talkie for longer distances and less-crowded transmission channels.

 The power (measured in wattage) and the effective range are related, but don’t tell the whole story.
-Typically, GMRS radios have higher power since they aren’t as limited on the FRS bands to just 2 watts.
-This can help them reach up to 50 miles out on their own, depending on the terrain.
+Typically, GMRS radios have higher power since they aren’t limited to the FRS channels, and are allowed to transmit up to 50 watts on non-FRS channels.
+This can help them reach up to 50 miles out on their own, depending on the terrain, their power, and the antenna.

-Another boost to their range is that they can hit repeaters.
+Another boost to their range is that most GMRS radios can hit repeaters.
 This can help them jump even longer distances with chained repeaters.
+One thing to keep in mind is that the number of public GMRS repeaters is fairly low.

 Ease of Use